 Her laboratory work has focused on complex subcellular structure and how they change during disease, development, and evolution, using complex cytoskeletal assemblies for study.
 For her research efforts, Bettencourt-Dias has won numerous awards, including the Eppendorf Young European Investigator Award, the Pfizer Award for Basic Research, and the Keith Porter Prize from the American Society for Cell Biology.

-Feng Zhang is a core member of the Broad Institute of MIT and Harvard, the James and Patricia Poitras Professor in Neuroscience for the McGovern Institute for Brain Research and for Brain and Cognitive Sciences and Biological Engineering at the Massachusetts Institute of Technology.
+Feng Zhang is a core member of the Broad Institute of MIT and Harvard University, the James and Patricia Poitras Professor in Neuroscience for the McGovern Institute for Brain Research and for Brain and Cognitive Sciences and Biological Engineering at the Massachusetts Institute of Technology.
 After immigrating to the US from China with his mother at the age of 11, he attended school in Iowa.
 He earned his BA in Chemistry and Physics from Harvard University and his PhD in chemical and biological engineering from Stanford University.

 Best known for his work in optogenetics, is a fellow of the American Academy of Arts and Sciences and the National Academy of Sciences.
 His lab uses synthetic biology to develop tools and methods for epigenomic and genomic engineering, for use in neurobiological study.
 They have developed a new protocol for nucleic acid detection, SHERLOCK, which is based on CRISPR.
 His work has yielded important innovations in the use of CRISPR technologies.